Search for God—How Can I Find Him?

 God is real.
 Even though you don’t see, understand, or find Him, this does not alter the fact that He was, now is, and always will be.
 There is a God!
 Never doubt it.
 Believe firmly in his existence and have confidence that He loves you.

 Jesus told the woman at Jacob’s well that God is a Spirit and can be found any place, anywhere, and any time.
 He does not confine Himself to a remote, out-of-reach heaven; nor does He limit Himself to places of worship.
 You can find Him on the mountain, in the valley, in the sky, on the sea, in your home, or any other place.
 At this very moment He surrounds you.

 All have sinned.
 “There is none righteous, no, not one” (Romans 3:10).
-God is holy, therefore, He hates sin.
-So, as we come into God’s presence, we are moved to deal with our sins in the way He has taught us in His Word.
+Since God is holy, He hates sin.
+As we come into God’s presence, we are moved to deal with our sins in the way He has taught us in his Word.
 Living a good moral life will never atone for our sins or be sufficient for our salvation.
 True repentance will turn us from our sins.